tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/restful-interactions-with-documentdb-resources.md

 ---
 # Azure Cosmos DB: Azure Cosmos DB REST API

-[Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) is a a globally distributed multi-model databases that supports the document, graph, and key-value data models.
+[Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/introduction) is a globally distributed multi-model databases that supports the document, graph, and key-value data models.
 It supports the [DocumentDB API](https://docs.microsoft.com/azure/cosmos-db/documentdb-introduction) for creating, querying, and managing resources.
 This article is a reference for the DocumentDB REST API.

  By reading this article, you'll be able to answer the following questions: